E-Learning Platform Malaysia

-An online learning platform is an integrated and interactive set of online services that provide instructors, trainers, learners, and those involved in the training & learning with information, tools and resources.
+An e-learning platform is an integrated and interactive set of online services that provide instructors, trainers, learners, and those involved in the training & learning with information, tools and resources.
 These platforms exist to support and enhance the delivery and management of eLearning content.

 One type of eLearning platform is a Learning Management System(LMS), a software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, or learning and development programs.